-Blockages and issues with valves, shut off valves, or gas fitters are other common problems people experience with their gas lines.
+Blockages and issues with shut off valves or gas fitters are other common problems people experience with their gas lines.

 Blockages in the gas pipe can be caused by contaminants building up in the gas line or by debris in the access point.
-This results in a failure of the gas flow to the appliances and function as it’s supposed to, and you won’t be able to use gas in your home if you have a blockage.
+This results in a failure of the gas flow to the appliances.
+You won’t be able to use gas in your home if you have a blockage.

 Sometimes, it will just slow down the functioning rather than prevent it.
-Valve issues can create blocks or leaks, depending on the exact problem.
-Valves are easy to replace, but if they’re causing a leak, you need to deal with the problem immediately.
+Valve issues can create blocks or leaks.
+Valves are easy to replace, but if they’re causing a leak, you will need to deal with the problem immediately.

 Signs of a Gas Line Leak

-Many factors can contribute to a gas line leak, whether it’s damage to an existing gas line from construction digging or damage from an extreme weather event, homeowners need to look out for the following signs of a gas line leak in your home’s existing gas line, such as:
+Many factors can contribute to a gas line leak.
+There may be damage to an existing gas line from construction digging or damage from an extreme weather event.
+Homeowners should look out for the following signs of a gas leak in your home’s existing gas line.